AllyYL/casestudy/src/projects/bloom.md

 ### What happens when the product leads–and you have to find the problem?

-Bloom began with a clear technical capability: generate garment patterns from prompts.
-But we didn't yet know who this tool was really for—or what problem it solved best.
+Bloom began with a clear technical capability: generate garment patterns from prompts. **But we didn't yet know who this tool was really for—or what problem it solved best**.

 <img alt="Screenshot of the index we collected of the generated results" src="/assets/images/indexing.png">